phirrehan/Piano/README.md

 ## Run Binary

-After successful compilation, execute the `main` binary in `build/bin/main` directory.
-Using command line, this can be done with `./build/bin/main` or `.\build\bin\main` for Linux/MacOS and Windows respectively.
+After successful compilation, execute the `main` binary in `build/bin/main`.
+This can be done with `./build/bin/main` on terminal and `.\build\bin\main` on powershell.

+Ensure that current working directory is root of project.
+Otherwise, the binary cannot find `assets` and gives error.

 # Sound